AnnelieLinden/db-project/readme.md

 all information about it or just a piece of it.
 You can post new books and authors but also change or delete them.

+My ambition with this project is the grade VG.

 ## Setup
 Download the repository.
 Open with Visual Studio Code.
 Find the file ```server.js.``` At the very bottom of the file you can find where